edumserrano/dotnet-sdk-extensions/docs/dev-notes/README.md

 The test projects run against multiple frameworks and the [workflow to build and test](/.github/workflows/nuget-publish.yml) the solution runs both on Linux and on Windows.

+> **Note**
+>
+> Some tests run a test server with an HTTPS URL so you have to run the following command to trust developer certificates:
+>
+> ```
+> dotnet dev-certs https --trust
+> ```
+>
+> For more info see [Generate self-signed certificates with the .NET CLI](https://docs.microsoft.com/en-us/dotnet/core/additional-tools/self-signed-certificates-guide).

 ### Run tests with Visual Studio

 1) Clone the repo and open the **DotNet.Sdk.Extensions.sln** solution file at the root.
 2) Go to the test explorer in Visual Studio and run tests.

-**Note:** [Remote testing](https://docs.microsoft.com/en-us/visualstudio/test/remote-testing?view=vs-2022) with WSL is configured on the solution which enables you to run the tests locally on Linux or on Windows.
+**Note:** [Remote testing](https://docs.microsoft.com/en-us/visualstudio/test/remote-testing?view=vs-2022) with WSL is configured on the solution which enables you to run the tests locally on Linux via WSL or Docker.
 You can view the configuration file at [testenvironments.json](/testenvironments.json).

-To run the tests on Linux you need to have at least `Visual Studio 2022` and the Linux distro `Ubuntu-20.04` installed on [WSL](https://docs.microsoft.com/en-us/windows/wsl/install).
+To run tests via WSL you need to have at least `Visual Studio 2022` and the Linux distro `Ubuntu-20.04` installed on [WSL](https://docs.microsoft.com/en-us/windows/wsl/install).

 ### Run tests with dotnet CLI